- Fantastic Team

 - Utilise.
 The first thing you should decide is whether the item would serve any purpose in your other rooms.
 Even a decorative purpose is still a purpose.

 - Sell.
 If you find an item you’ve barely used, and it’s still in top condition, however, you are certain you won’t be using ever again, you may consider selling it.
 There are plenty of online platforms that make this process very easy.

 - Give away or donate.
 If certain items aren’t in top condition, but can still be used, you can give them away to friends and family.
 In other cases, you can also donate them to a charity.

 - Bin.
 And if the item is broken, torn, or generally not worth keeping, it should really end up in the bin.

 If you need to take care of the logistics for a lot of items, an old wardrobe or a king-sized bed, you can benefit from the expertise of a men and van team.
 They will come to you, load all the items and transport them to a given address.
 If you are giving the items to a friend, you might arrange for them to cover the transport bill, they are getting some free furniture after all.

 How to extend the clutter-less period

 Decluttering once is not enough.
 If you wish to keep your space clean and organised, you should develop a habit of it.
 Otherwise, in a year or so, you would have to go through the same process again.
 And again.
 Here are a few healthy habits that can help you.

 - Avoid overbuying.
-Overbuying clothes and accessories is the main reason for a cluttered wardrobe.
-Learn to effectively evaluate the things you really need and say no those who would serve only as a short-lived satisfaction.
+Overbuying clothes and accessories are the main reason for a cluttered wardrobe.
+Learn to effectively evaluate the things you really need and say no to those who would serve only as short-lived satisfaction.
 Needless to say, this habit is also good for your wallet.